ZzBombardierzZ/A2Epoch_Logistic/README.md

 - A Large helicopter can lift any ground vehicle, whereas a medium helicopter can only lift medium and smaller.
 - The airTug car (classname "TowingTractor" and other tractors) can tow any plane.
 - Most boats are considered 'medium' cars
+- Automatically translates for english, german, and french players on a __per player__ basis.
+Previously the server developer had to choose one for all players.

 Bomb install notes:
 - This guide doesn't cover battleye filters